m12t/go-notes/go_notes.md

     - refer to program variables or state _indirectly_.
 The effect of an operation is thus applied to all copies of the reference
 4. interface types

+### Strings
+- Strings are immutable.
+This means that copying and a string of any length or taking a substring are cheap because they can safely point to the same location in memory.
+- String literals are written with backticks (\`...\`) and no escape processing is performed other than elimination of carriage returns `\r`.
+- ASCII (7 bits) was the original character set, but it couldn't support all languages and symbols we use today.
+Today, Unicode is used (`int32`, aka `rune` in Go).
+However, using 32 bits is wasteful for nearly all cases.
+Enter, UTF-8, a variable length encoding of Unicode.
+- Converting an integer to a string as in `string(65)` will return the UTF-8 value of the integer interpreted as a rune.
+Eg. `fmt.Println(string(65))` will retun `A`, not `65`.